 Although it is unlikely that you will be denied bail for this type of charge, restrictions may nevertheless be applied to your release.
 Rest assured, we will work to not only secure your release but also to ensure the least restrictive set of bail conditions (including the minimum cash deposit).

 Our lawyers are often successful at persuading the Crown Prosecutor in charge of bail to let our clients out.
 If we can’t convince the prosecutor, we can conduct a formal bail hearing and work to convince the court.
-Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Court of King’s Bench of Alberta.
+Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Supreme Court of British Columbia.

-Where can I pay for bail for blowing over 80 charges in Calgary?
+Where can I pay for bail for blowing over 80 charges in Kelowna?

-If you or a loved one are charged with blowing over 80 in Calgary and granted bail, you may be required to provide a cash deposit to secure release.
-The cash deposit can be paid at any courthouse in Alberta.
-Even if you live in Edmonton, you can pay bail there for someone detained in Calgary.
+If you or a loved one are charged with blowing over 80 in Kelowna and granted bail, you will likely be required to provide a cash deposit to secure release.
+You can pay bail at any courthouse in British Columbia.
+Even if you live in Victoria, you can pay bail there for someone detained in Kelowna.

-How do I change my release conditions for blowing over 80 charges in Calgary?
+How do I change my release conditions for blowing over 80 charges in Kelowna?